AC DC Power Supply

 Switchgear is often mounted outdoors and can be operated either manually or remotely.
-Of particular importance in the operation of switchgear is the diffusion of arcing during circuit breaking.
+The diffusion of arcing during circuit breaking is particularly important in the operation of switchgear.
 Arcing in switchgear demands considerable attention given the high voltages that the switchgear breaks.
 Switchgear breakers use various insulation media, including:

 This chapter will discuss the design of electric switches.

-Relays are electrical constructions which are used in cases such as when it is necessary to control a circuit using an independent power signal.
-The latter is often a low power one.
+Relays are electrical constructions used when it is necessary to control a circuit using an independent power signal.
+The latter is often a low-power one.
 Briefly explained, a relay is a switch that is operated electrically.

 An electromagnetic coil has been the basis of the traditional relay switch.
-An electrical signal would energize the coil such that it attracts some metal contact placed in a particular arrangement.
+An electrical signal would energize the coil to attract a metal contact placed in a particular arrangement.
 On being attracted, the metal contact moves, making or breaking a certain contact in the process.
-There usually is a mechanism to restore contact to its normal position (that is, the de-energized state) once the attraction from the coil discontinues.
+There usually is a mechanism to restore the contact to its normal position (that is, the de-energized state) once the attraction from the coil discontinues.
 The metal conduct remains attracted for as long as the coil is energized.
-In such an application, the relay would be working as a momentary switch.
+In such an application, the relay would work as a momentary switch.

 The latching relay is a variant of the switch described above and works more like a maintained switch.
 It usually takes signals of opposite polarity to open and close the circuit.
-The absence of power does not function like an instruction (it has no effect on the controlled switch regardless of the state the latter might be in).
+The absence of power does not function like an instruction (it does not affect the controlled switch regardless of the state the latter might be in).
 These are used in cases where the controlled circuit needs both states for significant amounts of time each – so that the coil would not need power to maintain any one state.